-As we start to enjoy the hotter weather this summer, spare a thought for our furry friends!
-Dogs do not have sweat glands, they can only lose heat by panting and can struggle in warmer weather leading to heat stroke.
+As we start to enjoy the hotter weather this summer (hopefully), spare a thought for our furry friends.
+Dogs do not have sweat glands they lose heat by panting and can struggle in warmer weather.

-Heat stroke is a true veterinary emergency – if left untreated it can soon lead to the death of a pet.
+Heatstroke is a true veterinary emergency if left untreated it can soon lead to the death of a pet.
 Fit and healthy dogs can suffer from heat stroke but some dogs are more at risk of developing symptoms.
-These include:

 Signs to look out for:

-These signs can also be associated with other health problems, so if in doubt please call the surgery on 01608 730501 to speak to a vet for advice.
+These signs can also be associated with other health problems, so if in doubt please call us on 01608 730501 to speak to a vet for advice.

 What can you do to help your dog?

-- Let the dog drink if it wants to but only small amounts at a time
+(4) Let the dog drink if it wants to but only small amounts at a time.

 Avoid exercising your pet in the heat of the day (11am-3pm).
 This will not only prevent heatstroke but it will also prevent burnt or damaged pads due to hot pavements/tarmac.